DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/scroll.md

 {% include actions/manual-scroll-warning.md %}

 Scrolls the `target` element to a specified position.
-If no `target` is specified, scrolls the document body.
+If no `target` is specified, the document body is scrolled.
 Can be chained with other `TestController` methods.

 ## Syntax